 Humanitarian & Compassionate Grounds Appeals

-Individuals facing deportation may apply for relief based on exceptional circumstances, such as strong family ties in Canada, medical conditions, or risks in their home country.
-A successful Humanitarian & Compassionate (H&C) application may allow the person to stay in Canada despite a removal order.
+Individuals facing removal may apply for relief based on exceptional circumstances, such as established family ties in Canada, medical conditions, or risks in their home country.
+A successful Humanitarian and Compassionate (H&C) application can allow the person to remain.

 Deportation does not have to be final—there are legal avenues to challenge, delay, or overturn removal orders.
 With the right legal strategy, you may be able to remain in Canada and secure your immigration status.